 One challenge for exemplar theory is to explain how exemplars of constituents interact with exemplars of compositions of constituents into larger units.
 Segments and words on the one hand, and syllables and phrases on the other hand, each give rise to exemplar clouds at different levels.
 One of the key properties of language is the interaction of such units at different levels.
-The model proposed here is the first formal model of exemplar theory to address this issue.
+We believe that we have provided the first exemplar-theoretic model that explicitly models constituency, either at the level of phonetics or syntax.
+Furthermore, our research represents a first step towards placing syntactic exemplar theory on a more formal footing with explicit statements of the assumptions of the model and the ability to test them against data.